aparis69/aparis69.github.io/_posts/2018-4-15-Terrain Erosion On The GPU.md

 ---

 I have been playing with different type of terrain erosion lately and one thing I would like to do is implementing all the things
 I do on the GPU.
-Erosion being very costly in terms of computation time, GPU is the way to go.
-Fortunately, many erosion algorithm have been implemented on the GPU, but there is not always an open source implementation.
+Erosion algorithms take many iteration to converge and are very costly when done on the CPU.
+Most of these algorithm take advantage of parallelism: many have been implemented on the GPU, but there is not always an open source implementation.
 This is the first article of a series about terrain erosion and procedural generation.
 I will try to implement the things I find the most interesting, both on the CPU and the GPU to compare results (and also because compute shaders are fun).
 Note that my skills in GPGPU programming are not the best and I am open to suggestion when it comes to implementation.
 Let's start by taking a look at the state of the art on terrain erosion.